 Bike share systems provide bicycles that members of the public can borrow and use for limited durations (typically under a day) in exchange for a fee.
 In most systems, bike share bicycles must be borrowed from and returned to designated docking stations, though some systems have payment technology and locks mounted on bicycles to allow users to leave them anywhere in the service area.
 In August 2013, in collaboration with MTC, the Air District implemented a bike share system in the Bay Area on a limited pilot basis called Bay Area Bike Share (BABS).
 BABS consists of approximately 700 bikes deployed across 70 stations; approximately half in San Francisco and the other half in South Bay cities.
 Stations are located at key destinations such as transit hubs and employment and commercial areas.
-In 2015, Motivate, a private company, took over management of BABS, and with corporate sponsorship, will rebrand and expand the system tenfold, including new service areas in the inner East Bay.
+In 2015, Motivate, a private company, took over management of BABS, and with corporate sponsorship, rebranded and will expand the system tenfold, including new service areas in the inner East Bay.
 MTC will be promoting bike sharing through its existing or new outreach programs.

-Bike share reduces $CO_2$ emissions by enabling users to take short-distance trips by bicycle instead of by car, and in some cases bike share can eliminate longer trips by enabling users to connect to transit.
-As the bike share system expands, it is anticipated that the resulting $CO_2$ reductions will increase.
-Motivate's plans for the bike share system are still evolving, but $CO_2$ reductions are quantified based on information currently available to MTC about the planned system.
+Bike share reduces CO_2 emissions by enabling users to take short-distance trips by bicycle instead of by car, and in some cases bike share can eliminate longer trips by enabling users to connect to transit.
+As the bike share system expands, further CO_2 reductions will be realized.
+Motivate's plans for the bike share system are still evolving, but CO_2 reductions are quantified based on information currently available to MTC about the planned system.